rglink/homebridge-smappee-platform/README.md

 1. Install homebridge using: npm install -g homebridge
-2. Install this plugin using: npm install -g homebridge-???
+2. Install this plugin using: npm install -g homebridge-smappee-platform
 3. Update your configuration file.
 See sample-config.json snippet below.